louiskueh/F-Sharp-Analyser/README.md

 * dotnet pack

 # Errors
+* newest version of ionide 3.34 has errors relatig to updated FSAC
+* use ionide 3.33 and disable auto updating
 Check ```netcoreapp2.2``` in fsproj matches your netsdk installed.

 Check Fsharp language server logs and read info